Ernestoffor/dog_breed_predictor/README.md

 ## Project Description

 This is a Convolutional Neural Networks (CNN) project.
 In this project,  a pipeline  is built that is used within a web app to process real-world, user-supplied images.
 Given an image of a dog, the  algorithm  developed will identify an estimate of the dogs’s breed.
 If supplied an image of a human, the algorithm will identify the resembling dog breed.
 Finally, if the uploaded image is neither a dog nor human image is selected, the app would display the image and ask you to upload an image of a dog or human.
+The outputs of the web app are the following:
+1. the image supplied to it.
+2. A message that tells if the image uploaded is a dog, human or neither dog nor human.
+3. The breed of the dog or the corresponding breed of the most likely dog in case of human image.
+4. the wikipedia link of the dog breed where users could learn more about the dog breed.
+This is an impressive feature of the web app.
+If the image is neither dog nor human, the link redirects the user to the home page to upload another image.

 A sample of the web app built in the project is shown below.

 !['image'](/app/static/dog_app.png)

 Along with exploring state-of-the-art CNN models for classification, this project will make important design decisions about the user experience for the  app.
 The goal is that project involves breaking down a series of models designed to perform various tasks in a data processing pipeline.
 Each model has its strengths and weaknesses, and engineering a real-world application often involves solving many problems without a perfect answer.
 The imperfect solution will nonetheless create a fun user experience!
+The model at its initial deployment has an accuracy of around 73 percent.
+This is not perfect but does pretty jobs of successful predictions of the breeds of different dogs.

 ## Project Steps and Results: